top of page

 1. Carbon Storage and Reduced Embodied Energy

 CLT is a renewable material that actively stores carbon absorbed during tree growth.
 When sourced responsibly, it significantly reduces embodied carbon compared to steel or concrete.
+For environmentally conscious projects, CLT transforms sustainability from a constraint into a design asset.

 2. Precision Manufacturing and Waste Reduction

 CLT panels are prefabricated with high precision, minimizing on-site waste and reducing construction time.
-This efficiency supports cleaner sites, quieter neighborhoods, and faster project delivery.
+This efficiency supports cleaner sites, quieter neighbourhoods, and faster project delivery.
+Sustainability here is both environmental and operational.

 Structural Performance with Design Freedom